-U.S. Immigration Lawyer: Religious Worker Visas
+U.S. Immigration Lawyer Assisting With Religious Worker Visas

 At U.S. Law Center in Southern California, our attorneys assist religious workers and organizations with R-1 visa applications.
 The religious worker visa enables a person engaged in a religious occupation to enter the United States to follow that calling.

-Our attorneys also handle applications for religious workers' spouses and minor (under 21) children to enter the U.S. under derivative status.
-A child or spouse cannot work while in the U.S. but may attend school.
+Our attorneys also handle applications for religious workers’ spouses and minor children (under 21) to enter the U.S. under derivative status.
+A child or spouse cannot work while in the U.S., but may attend school.

-We will handle your application for an R-1 visa at the U.S. embassy or consulate with jurisdiction over your place of permanent residence, or at another U.S. consular office abroad.
-Our attorneys will prepare the visa application form DS-156, proof of tax-exempt status or eligibility for tax-exempt status for your employing organization, and a letter from your employer certifying your position in your organization.
+We will handle your application for an R-1 visa at the U.S. embassy or consulate with jurisdiction over your place of permanent residence or at another U.S. consular office abroad.
+Our attorneys will prepare visa application form DS-156, proof of tax-exempt status or eligibility for tax-exempt status for your employing organization, and a letter from your employer certifying your position in your organization.